Master Antioxidant: 100mg or 300mg?

 Glutathione—the body's master antioxidant—fights toxins, powers liver detox, and helps brighten and even out skin tone.
 But when taken orally as reduced glutathione (the active form), most gets broken down in the stomach before it reaches your bloodstream—only a tiny fraction actually works.
 A 300 mg capsule might look three times stronger than a 100 mg one, but after digestion, the real difference is way smaller than the label promises.

 Your body produces seven to ten grams of glutathione daily on its own—liver and cells recycling it nonstop.
 High doses like 300 mg or even 500 mg are actually tiny compared to that natural output.
 Supplements do not replace this system; they offer extra support when stress, aging, pollution, or lifestyle crank up demand.
-High doses sound powerful but can cause stomach upset from unprocessed glutathione—for some people.
+While high doses sound powerful, they can cause stomach upset from unprocessed glutathione for some people.

-Other brands add extras—plain vitamin C, buffered vitamin C (like calcium ascorbate), astaxanthin, NAC, ALA, green tea, grape seed, zinc, vitamin B3, vitamin E, and more—to build an impressive label and stronger marketing appeal, often at a higher price.
+Other brands add extras—most start with plain vitamin C, some buffered ascorbate, then throw in astaxanthin, NAC, ALA, green tea, grape seed, vitamin E, and more—to build an impressive label and stronger marketing appeal, often at a higher price.
 But many of these antioxidants—like oil-soluble ones—are poorly absorbed in tablets anyway.
 Adding more doesn't automatically improve effectiveness; without careful design, it just adds complexity and little real benefit.

 Each bottle has sixty capsules.
 The company could have recommended 2 capsules per day (200 mg total) or increased the per-capsule amount to match higher-dose competitors, but they did not—their recommendation is 1 a day.
 The whole point is not “low dose is better”—it's “smart dose is better.”
 This reflects a quieter approach: prioritize balance and synergy over larger numbers on the label.

 In the end, supplement effectiveness is not defined by how many antioxidants appear on the label.
 Yes, it costs less to produce, but quality stays high.
-It's smart design, not shortcuts—low dose is better when it's smart.
-What matters far more is how thoughtfully the ingredients are selected and how well they work together.
+It's smart design, not cutting corners or random stacking.
+What matters far more is thoughtful selection and real teamwork.

 Note: This article uses a Wright Life product as an example to illustrate formulation design.
 The goal is to show how systems-based principles apply in real products.
 If you’d like to explore this formulation, it’s available here on Lazada.